malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 they will be applied by the clustering algorithm.
-These results of using the HDBSCAN algorithm for clustering are shown in @fig:cluster_sorted_hdbscan_vis, showing the assignment of clusters from HDBSCAN closely matches the assignment of clusters from 1 to 4.
+These results of using the HDBSCAN algorithm for clustering are shown in @fig:cluster_sorted_hdbscan_vis, where the assignment of clusters from HDBSCAN closely matches the grouping of the UMAP algorithm.
 The cluster labelled -1 are the points that the HDBSCAN algorithm considered noise, which corresponds to the points we labelled as liquid